Skip to main content

 Inuit – Impressions of the Canadian Far North

-From 16 October 2026, the Museum of Art & History in Brussels presents a major exhibition dedicated to Inuit art from Nunavut and Nunavik, two emblematic regions of the Canadian Arctic.
+From 16 October 2026, the Museum presents a major exhibition dedicated to Inuit art from Nunavut and Nunavik, two emblematic regions of the Canadian Arctic.

 Featuring nearly 250 works - sculpture and graphic artworks - the exhibition offers a sensitive immersion into the Inuit world, exploring traditions, Arctic fauna, shamanism, and contemporary concerns such as climate change.